How to say “soft” in Japanese

 - atatakai – 温かい (あたたかい) : an i-adjective meaning ‘warm’ in Japanese.

 This is a typical usage of “yawarakakute”.
 In the example, it has the smooth connection with “atatakai”.
-When we want to use “yawarakai” before another adjective or a verb, its te form is useful.
+When we want to use “yawarakai” in front of another adjective like this, its te form is useful to make a smooth connection.

-- yawarakakereba – 柔らかければ (やわらかければ) : the ba form of “yawarakai”, used to make a conditional clause with the meaning of ‘soft’, ‘flexible’, or ‘tender’ in Japanese.
+- yawarakakereba – 柔らかければ (やわらかければ) : the ba form of “yawarakai”, making a conditional clause in a sentence with meaning ‘soft’, ‘flexible’, ‘tender’, or such in Japanese.

 - yawarakakere – 柔らかけれ (やわらかけれ) : one conjugation of “yawarakai”.
-This can have the better connection with “ba”.
+This can have the smooth connection with “ba”.

 - ba – ば : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its ba form.

-In Japanese, ba forms of verbs and adjectives can work as their conditional forms.
-So, “yawarakakereba” can work to make a conditional clause with the meaning of ‘soft’, ‘flexible’, or ‘tender’.
-Let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “yawarakakereba” is literally the ba form of “yawarakai”.
+In Japanese, the ba forms of words can work as their conditional forms.
+So, we can use”yawarakakereba” to make a conditional clause in a sentence with adding the meaning of ‘soft’, ‘flexible’, ‘tender’, or such in Japanese.
+Let me explain this usage through the example sentence below.

 tamago ga yawarakakereba, oshie te kudasai – 卵が柔らかければ、教えてください (たまごがやわらかければ、おしえてください)